victorpre/boiler_webpack/README.md

 # README #

-Boilerplate builded to help in the begin of a simple project.
+Boilerplate builded to help us in the begin of a simple project.

 ### How run it? ###